debezium/debezium-examples/openshift/README.md

 Deploy Kafka broker, kafka Connect with Debezium and MySQL example database
 ```
 minishift addon apply -a DEBEZIUM_VERSION=0.6.0 -a PROJECT=myproject debezium
-minishift addon apply -a DEBEZIUM_TAG=0.6 -a PROJECT=myproject tutorial-database
+minishift addon apply -a DEBEZIUM_TAG=0.6 -a DEBEZIUM_PLUGIN=mysql -a PROJECT=myproject tutorial-database
 ```